convox/convox/docs/getting-started/introduction.md

 Before you can deploy for the first time you need to create an empty [App](../reference/primitives/app) to deploy to.

-First we can verify that we are logged into our organization and are able to connect to our Rack by listing the current Racks with the `convox racks` command
+First, we can verify that we are logged into our organization and are able to connect to our Rack by listing the current Racks with the `convox racks` command

     $ convox racks
     NAME               PROVIDER  STATUS